HALLER v. GALEY

 ICBC was the insurer for the Defendant Galey, who hit Mr. Haller’s vehicle from behind.
 ICBC took the position that Mr. Haller was not going to return to work as a logging truck driver even if the accident had not occurred, as he was fighting cancer, he had diabetes, and he was too old.
 ICBC took this position despite the fact that Mr. Haller had evidence supporting the fact that he had worked all of his life, and that he wanted to continue working, and he did not have limitations to working prior to the accident.
 This was supported by his medical records, his financial records and his co-workers and friends.

 ICBC set the matter down to be heard in front of a jury.
 James Cotter, a senior litigation partner at Nixon Wenger LLP and Ryan Irving, a litigation associate, conducted the trial on behalf of Mr. Haller.
-At the trial, the Defence argued that any continued problems that Mr. Haller had with regard to being unable to work related to his diabetes rather than injuries suffered in a high speed accident.
+At the trial, the Defense argued that any continued problems that Mr. Haller had with regard to being unable to work related to his diabetes rather than injuries suffered in a high speed accident.
 Cotter and Irving obtained expert opinion evidence from a medical doctor with specialty in physical medicine and rehabilitation, as well as a doctor with a specialty in ear, nose and throat conditions (primarily balance related issues).
 Both of these medical experts provided opinions that Mr. Haller’s chronic, debilitating neck pain, headaches, and balance issues all stemmed from the trauma due to the accident.
-The Defence retained its own expert, who had the unique opinion that the accident was not a contributing factor for Mr. Haller’s current disability, rather it was his diabetes that was causing balance issues, which prevented him from working.
+The Defense retained its own expert, who had the unique opinion that the accident was not a contributing factor for Mr. Haller’s current disability, rather it was his diabetes that was causing balance issues, which prevented him from working.

 After a week-long trial, the jury verdict came back largely in agreement with Mr. Cotter’s submissions regarding Mr. Haller’s claim.
 The verdict was a fair result, which was far more than what ICBC had offered.
 The jury believed Mr. Haller and his medical experts in regard to his injuries and his intention to keep working.
 They did not accept the Defendant’s argument that he was too old or that his diabetes was preventing him from driving his logging truck.
 It was a just result for Mr. Haller, who showed courage to take this matter to a trial in the face of ICBC’s low offer.
 The jury applied common sense and arrived at a fair result.